Moon landing: Government landings

-Six government space agencies, Interkosmos, NASA, CNSA, DOS, JAXA and ESA, have reached the Moon with uncrewed missions.
+Six government space agencies, Interkosmos, NASA, CNSA, ISRO, JAXA and ESA, have reached the Moon with uncrewed missions.
 The Soviet Union (Interkosmos), the United States (NASA), China (CNSA), India (ISRO), and Japan (JAXA) are the only five nations to have successfully achieved soft landings.

 The Soviet Union performed the first hard Moon landing, in which the spacecraft intentionally crashed into the Moon at high speed, with the Luna 2 spacecraft in 1959, a feat the U.S. duplicated in 1962 with Ranger 4.

 Following their initial hard landings on the Moon, sixteen Soviet, U.S., Chinese and Indian spacecraft have used braking rockets (retrorockets) to make soft landings and perform scientific operations on the lunar surface.
 In 1966 the Soviet Union accomplished the first soft landings and took the first pictures from the lunar surface during the Luna 9 and Luna 13 missions.
 The U.S. followed with five Surveyor soft landings.
 China's ongoing Chang'e program has landed 4 times since 2013, achieving robotic soil sample return and the first landing on the far side of the Moon.

 On 23 August 2023, ISRO successfully landed its Chandrayaan-3 module in the lunar south pole region, making India the fourth nation to successfully complete a soft landing on the Moon.
 Chandrayaan-3 saw a successful soft landing of its Vikram lander and Pragyan rover at 6.04 pm IST (1234 GMT), marking the first uncrewed soft landing in the little-explored region.

 On 19 January 2024, JAXA successfully landed its SLIM lander, making Japan the fifth nation to successfully complete a soft landing.

 Commercial landings

 Two organizations have attempted but failed to achieve soft landings: Israeli private space agency SpaceIL with their Beresheet spacecraft (2019), and Japanese company ispace's Hakuto-R Mission 1 (2023).

-On 22 February 2024, Intuitive Machine's Odysseus successfully landed on the Moon after taking off on a SpaceX Falcon 9 liftoff on 15 February 2024 in a mission by NASA, SpaceX, and Intuitive Machines, marking the United States' first soft unmanned Moon landing in over 50 years and the first successful landing of a privately owned spacecraft on the Moon.
+On 22 February 2024, Intuitive Machine's Odysseus successfully landed on the Moon after taking off on a SpaceX Falcon 9 liftoff on 15 February 2024 in a mission by NASA, SpaceX, and Intuitive Machines, marking the United States' first soft unmanned Moon landing in over 50 years and as the first successful landing of a privately owned spacecraft on the Moon.
 The lander broke a strut during landing and rested at an angle of 30° to the lunar surface and 18° to horizontal, with communications impaired.
 It operated until February 29, 2024.

 On 2 March 2025, Firefly Aerospace's Blue Ghost lunar lander made the first fully successful commercial Moon landing after softly landing upright near Mons Latreille in Mare Crisium.
-Blue Ghost operated for 14 days, including 5 hours into the lunar night, marking the longest commercial operations on the Moon to date.
+Blue Ghost operated for 14 days, including 5 hours into the lunar night, marking it the longest commercial operations on the Moon until now.
 Part of NASA's Commercial Lunar Payload Services initiative, Firefly operated 10 NASA instruments aboard Blue Ghost.
 The mission concluded on 16 March 2025.